TUBALL™ nanotubes unlock mass production of silicon anodes

 The fundamental problem with silicon

-This problem makes it impossible to use silicon, the best material in terms of energy density, in the recipes of the modern Li-ion batteries.
+As a result, a battery with silicon goes out of service very quickly.
+This problem made it impossible to use silicon, the best material in terms of energy density, in the formulations of modern Li-ion batteries.

-These connections are so dense, long, conductive and strong that, even when the silicon particles in the anode expand and the material starts to crack, the particles stay well connected to each other through the TUBALL™ graphene nanotubes.
+TUBALL™ graphene nanotubes cover the surface of the silicon particles and create highly conductive and durable connections between them.
+These connections are so dense, long, conductive, and strong that even when the silicon particles in the anode expand and the material starts to crack, the particles stay well connected to each other through the TUBALL™ graphene nanotubes.

 How do nanotubes work inside an electrode?